 Fit two ball-race bearings into the recesses in the top of the wheel pillar.
 The bearings have a dust shield on one side and are open on the other.
 The shielded sides should face outwards after fitting.
 Slide the axle through the bearings.
 The axle should be a good fit but not tight in the bearings.

-Screw one M2x4mm roundhead screw into the side of the flywheel a couple of turns.
+Screw one M2x4mm roundhead screw into the side of the second flywheel a couple of turns.

-Slide the flywheel onto the axle and screw the screw in until it very lightly touches the axle.

-The two M2x4mm screws should both line up with each other as shown in the diagram.
+Slide the second flywheel onto the axle and screw the screw in until it very lightly touches the axle.
+The two M2x4mm screws should line up opposite with each other as shown in the diagram.
 Exact alignment is not needed, alignment by eye is sufficient.
-Fully tighten the flywheel screw.
-Gently push the flywheel back and forward, there should be a small amount of movement here.
-If there is not, slacken the flywheel screw, move the flywheel out a fraction and re-tighten the screw.
-Give the flywheel a sharp spin, it should spin freely.
-If it does not then you will need to go back and move the flywheel out a fraction more.
+Fully tighten the second flywheel screw.

+Note, the first flywheel is shown cut away for clarity.
+Gently push the flywheels back and forward, there should be a small amount of movement here.
+If there is not, slacken the second flywheel screw, move the flywheel out a fraction and re-tighten the screw.
+Give the flywheels a sharp spin, they should spin freely.
+If they do not then you will need to go back and move the second flywheel out a fraction more.
 Fit one conrod onto one conrod bush and secure with one M2x6mm roundhead screw.
 The screw only needs screwing in a couple of turns at this stage.
 Note, the hook on the bottom of the conrod should be aligned as shown in the diagram.